-Stereo RCA cables come in pairs.
-One for connection into the left channel, and the other for connecting to the right channel.
+Stereo RCA cables come in pairs: one for connection to the left channel, and the other for connecting to the right channel.

-What’s more, the cables are color-coded to ensure every connection is correctly done.
+What’s more, the cables are color-coded to ensure every connection is done correctly.
 Common color codes include black and red, white and red, and grey and red.
-For the stereo appliances, generally red means right.
-While these are the standard colors on most commercially made products, any cable with a different color can be used.
-The cable must however be compatible with the devices.
+For stereo appliances, red generally indicates the right channel.
+While these are the standard colors on most commercially made products, any cable with a different color can be used, as long as it’s compatible with the devices.

-So, that’s how you can get set up when your subwoofer has two inputs while your receiver has one output.
-It is a very common situation that can be solved quite quickly and easily as you have e seen using a Y-splitter or just connect as mono.
+So, that’s how you can set up when your subwoofer has two inputs, but your receiver has only one output.
+It is a common situation that can be resolved quickly and easily, as you’ve seen, using a Y-splitter or connecting as mono.

 To learn about other ways to do this, check our article on how to connect a subwoofer to a receiver without subwoofer output.